 |ID Mappings||Associations between one set of IDs and another.||Customer ABC has cookie ID 123.|

-In this guide, we’ll provide an overview of Event Data and discuss the various ways that it may be ingested into Cortex.
-For an overview of Attribute Data, click here.
+In this guide, we’ll provide an overview of Events data and discuss the various ways that it may be ingested into Cortex.

 What are events?

-Event data consists of a stream of actions taken by your users (or any other type of object) at a particular point in time.
+An event is defined in Cortex as an action taken by a user (or any other type of object) at a particular point in time.
 Some examples of events include –

 User XYZ logs in → User XYZ clicks on item ABC → User XYZ adds item ABC to cart → User XYZ purchases item ABC

-Events form the basic building blocks of any Cortex pipeline, so it’s required that event data be present in your account before you may begin building pipelines.
-At minimum, each event needs to contain three pieces of information listed below.
+Events form the basic building blocks of any Cortex pipeline, so it’s required that Events data be present in your account before you may begin building pipelines.
+At minimum, each event needs to contain the following three pieces of information:

-- Type: Type of event that was recorded (e.g. purchase).
+- Type: Type of action that was taken (e.g. purchase).

-Optionally, your events can also include any other information which paints a more detailed picture of the user completing the event, or conditions of the event itself.
+Optionally, your events can also include any other information which paints a more detailed picture of the conditions under which the event occurred.
 The more info you include in your events, the wider the set of predictions you can make, and the more accurate your predictions will be.

-How do I send event data into Cortex?
+How do I send Events data into Cortex?

-There are two ways that you can ingest event data into Cortex:
+There are three ways that you can ingest Events data into Cortex: